SuperOfficeDocs/superoffice-docs/user-guide/en/company/screen/relations-tab.md

 * Who created the relation.
 * If a paperclip symbol (![icon][img1]) is displayed, this indicates that there is a more detailed description of the relation in the **Relation** dialog.

-Double-click on a relation row and the **Relation** dialog opens, showing all the information entered for that relation.
+Double-click on a relation row to open the **Relation** dialog, showing all the information entered for that relation.

 ## What would you like to do?